‘The Young And The Restless’ Spoilers: Victoria And Billy Uncover Jack’s Secret?

 The video gives her a starting point, but before she’s done with her investigation, Jack may not know what hit him.

-The Young and the Restless fans, do you think Billy and Victoria will figure out the truth about Jack and Gloria’s relationship?
+Young and the Restless fans, do you think Billy and Victoria will figure out the truth about Jack and Gloria’s relationship?
 Can Billy keep his mouth shut about what they learned to give Victoria plan time to work?

-The Young and the Restless airs weekdays on CBS.
+Young and the Restless airs weekdays on CBS.

 [Featured Image by Alberto E. Rodriguez/Getty Images]